pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 Great care was taken to provide highly realistic PII data providers.
 For instance, to generate organizations Privy draws from a list of 30,000 names I manually compiled from stock exchange listings and government directories.
 Other personal information like names and addresses can be obtained from the [Fake Name Generator](https://www.fakenamegenerator.com/) and loaded into Privy.
 Additionally, Privy implements custom generators for rule based PII data like passports, driver’s licenses, mac addresses, and more.

-## Benchmarking existing PII models
+## Benchmarking existing PII classifiers

 Now that we have a [synthetic PII dataset](https://huggingface.co/datasets/beki/privy), let’s run PII detection models on it!
-I have selected two popular off-the-shelf models to benchmark — Presidio (with a Spacy NER backend) and Flair.
+I have selected two popular off-the-shelf models to benchmark — [Presidio](https://microsoft.github.io/presidio/) (with a [Spacy NER backend](https://huggingface.co/spacy/en_core_web_lg)) and [Flair](https://huggingface.co/flair/ner-english-large).
 For fairness, I have filtered the dataset down to the PII types that each chosen model supports, removing unsupported entities.
-Here is a quick overview of the models and frameworks:
+Here is a quick overview of the frameworks used:

 [SpaCy](https://github.com/explosion/spaCy) is a popular NLP library with support for Named Entity Recognition.